 What are the discretionary ranges?

-If your admission average falls within the discretionary range and there is still space available in the degree program and major, the Admission Committee will review your SPF submission.
+If your admission average in May falls within the discretionary range and there is still space available in the degree program and major you’ve applied to, the Admission Committee will review your SPF submission.

 Do I need to complete all the questions?

-Completion of all questions, even the form itself, is optional.
-However, we do encourage you to answer questions that you feel would assist us in assessing your application.
+Completion of all questions is recommended.
+We encourage you to answer questions that you feel would assist us in assessing your application.

 Does style and spelling count?

 Yes.
 The content and form of your submission may affect our admission decision.
-We urge you to review your responses carefully to ensure that your answers are clearly written, grammatically correct, and free of spelling errors.
+Please review your responses carefully to ensure that your answers are clearly written, grammatically correct, and free of spelling errors.

-Where do I find my OUAC ID and my University of Guelph ID?
+Where do I find my OUAC ID and my University of Guelph Student ID?

-You will find both ID numbers on our acknowledgement email that you received after you applied to the University of Guelph.
-These are listed under the date.
-The OUAC reference number that was generated for you by OUAC is 10 digits (the first four are the year).
-For the University of Guelph's purposes, when completing the SPF please add a 0 as the eleventh digit to make your 11 digit OUAC reference number (eg: 2019123456 would be 20191234560).
+You will find both ID numbers on the acknowledgement email that you received after you applied to the University of Guelph.
+Your OUAC reference number is 10 digits (the first four are the year).
+For the University of Guelph's purposes, when completing the SPF please add a 0 as the eleventh digit to make your 11 digit OUAC reference number (eg: 2020123456 would be 20201234560).